 Steven Projan, PhD, Former Senior Vice President, MedImmune; Beat the Reaper, LLC

-century with Emil von Behring winning first Nobel Prize for Physiology or Medicine).
-Now in the 21st century the use of (fully human) monoclonal antibodies are being aggressively investigated in human clinical studies with Staphylococcus
+with Emil von Behring winning first Nobel Prize for Physiology or Medicine).
+Now in the 21st century the use of (fully human) monoclonal antibodies are being aggressively investigated in human clinical studies with Staphylococcus aureus being

-aureus being the prime pathogen being target.
+the prime pathogen being target.
 Can the neutralization of one or a handful of the 300 plus virulence factors that Staph produces have a therapeutic or prophylactic effect?
-The role of many of these virulence factors is
+The role of many of these virulence factors is evading the host